ToastIsADev/ToastIsADev/README.md

 ## Hello World!

-I'm A Slice Bread 🍞
+I'm A Slice Of Bread 🍞

-Who Loves Programming, Pixel Art, Music Production...
+Who Loves Pixel Art, Programming, Music Production...

 I Also Like Free/Open Source Stuff And Optimization...